Low Priced Braille Embossers Vs Long Lasting Braille Embossers

 When it comes time to purchase a production braille embosser, nearly all potential customers evaluate the price above all else.

-While in many cases, the lowest price is their deciding factor, the reality is that the lowest acquisition price is not the lowest actual price.
+While in many cases, the lowest price is their deciding factor, the reality is that the lowest purchase price is not the lowest actual price.
 Below are the primary considerations that must be considered in order to evaluate the true cost of a production braille embosser.

 As an example, one of Braillo’s competitors offers their attempt at a production embosser for $18,000.
 The specifications of this particular braille embosser line up with our Braillo 300 S2, which is $25,000.
 While they have the same embossing speed and physical dimensions, this is where the similarities between the two stops.